Bo Jackson: Personal life

+Jackson has been married to Linda (née Garrett), a rehabilitation counselor, since 1987.
+The couple met at Auburn, where Linda received her master's degree.
+They have three children: son Garrett, born 1986, son Nicholas, born 1988, and daughter Morgan, born 1989.
+Jackson and his family live in Burr Ridge, Illinois.

 In a 2017 interview with USA Today, Jackson said he never would have played football if he had known the health risks associated with it.
 "I wish I had known about all of those head injuries, but no one knew that.
 And the people that did know that, they wouldn't tell anybody," he said.
 "The game has gotten so violent, so rough.
 We're so much more educated on this CTE stuff (chronic traumatic encephalopathy), there's no way I would ever allow my kids to play football today."

-Jackson is known to frequently refer to himself in the third person, a habit he has had since his childhood due to his severe stutter which made it difficult for him to say "I".
+Jackson is known frequently to refer to himself in the third person, a habit he has had since his childhood due to his severe stutter; which made it difficult for him to say "I".

+Jackson's great-nephew Shedrick Jackson plays for the Las Vegas Raiders.

 Charity

 In an effort to help his native state of Alabama, Jackson began a fundraiser known as "Bo Bikes Bama".
 The event began after a series of tornadoes devastated Alabama on April 27, 2011.
 The tornadoes claimed hundreds of lives and left many Alabama residents without power.
 The bike tour lasted five days where Jackson visited towns that had been demolished by the series of tornadoes.
 Bo was accompanied on this tour by celebrities such as Scottie Pippen, Ken Griffey Jr., Lance Armstrong, and Brett Favre.
-Today, the "Bo Bikes Bama" campaign has raised over $1.1 million for the Alabama Governor's Emergency Relief Fund.
+The five-day gran fondo was a one-time event, but has become an annual maximum single-day gran fondo lasting approximately 62 miles.
+The "Bo Bikes Bama" campaign has raised over $1.1 million for the Alabama Governor's Emergency Relief Fund.
+The 2025 "Bo Bikes Bama" event will be the final event.

-In 2022, he donated $170,000 to pay for the funeral expenses for the victims' families following the massacre of 19 children and two adults in Uvalde, Texas.
+In 2022, Jackson donated $170,000 to pay for the funeral expenses for the victims' families following the massacre of 19 children and two adults in Uvalde, Texas.